jtenner/FMC-fabric/README.md

 Sends your last death coordinates in chat after you respawn (only visible to you).

-### No Tool Breaking (WIP)
+### No Tool Breaking

-Tools in your MAIN hand become unusable when at 1 durability. **YOUR TOOLS CAN STILL BREAK**!
-For example if you have 2 durability sword and you destroy a block.
+Makes your tools stop working at certain durability at certain tasks (ex. pickaxe won't break blocks at durability 1 and won't hit mobs at durability 2).
+This does NOT include any armor, shield and carrot on the stick.
+This is disabled by default as it can break the vanilla experience.

 ----